What is counter intelligence?

 So where can they find information about you?
 A good Competitive Intelligence (CI) consultant will link lots of information together from many sources to build a picture.
 For example, they can read a situation from company newsletters and press releases.
 It‘s also relatively easy to get information on the phone.
-It just takes time.
+It just takes time and persistence.

 A telephone call taken when you’re on the hop can reveal a single piece of information.
 20 phone calls to other people in your organisation will reveal even more.
 There are also many elicitation techniques used when chatting at a conference, trade show or networking.
 Add beer to the equation and, bingo, more information is revealed.